Sit-Down Meals and Dining Hall Guidelines

 - Upon arrival at the Dining Hall, students should wait in the lobby until the four main doors to the dining room are opened.

-- Students should be at their tables before the saying of grace.
-When grace begins, all motion in the Dining Hall stops; if not at a table, students should stop and remain still until the conclusion of grace.
+- Students should be at their tables before the Director of the Dining Hall begins the meal.
+At this time, all motion in the Dining Hall stops; if not at a table, students should stop and remain still.

 - Most tables have one faculty member and nine students, including one (or two) day student(s).
-If the capacity of the table is exceeded (e.g. guests), a student may be excused to eat at another table in the Dining Room—rather than eating downstairs, in the Parker Room.
+If the capacity of the table is exceeded (e.g. guests), a student may be excused to eat at another table in the Dining Room—rather than eating downstairs.

 Students should exercise good manners.